Michel Thomas: Death

+Polyglot linguist

+Michel Thomas is known to have been fluent in seven tongues: Polish, English, French, Spanish, Italian, German and Yiddish.
+Some reports state that he could speak another five, but precisely which ones is unclear.

 Michel Thomas method

-Michel Thomas was a language teacher with a specific approach to teaching.
-Thomas proposed that there is no such thing as a student with learning difficulties, only teachers with teaching difficulties.
+As a language teacher, Thomas used a specific approach.
+He proposed that there is no such thing as a student with learning difficulties, only teachers with teaching difficulties.
 According to Dr. Jonathan Solity of University College London, Thomas held that there are three critical components of the teaching environment: